echeran/smile-of-murugan/webbook/chapter03.md

-[^nilakantan-muciri]: This can be inferred e.g. *ab intra* from the manner in which the commentary itself proceeds, cf. utterances like urai *naṭantu varāniņṛamai* nōkki, or *ini urai națantavāru collutum*, or *innanam varukinṛatu urai.* The commentary is said to "proceed", "to come down" to us, obviously through oral tradition.
+[^nilakantan-muciri]: This can be inferred e.g. *ab intra* from the manner in which the commentary itself proceeds, cf. utterances like urai *naṭantu varāniņṛamai* nōkki, or *ini urai naṭantavāru collutum*, or *innanam varukinṛatu urai.* The commentary is said to "proceed", "to come down" to us, obviously through oral tradition.
 That the commentary very probably contains later interpolations was recognized already in 1938 by R. Narayanan of Jaffna who describes it as a